Not Enough Internal Organization

 Not to mention, it’s awfully uncomfortable to have a large flat item, like a laptop, on the front of your backpack.
 It’s more ergonomic to place it flush along your back.
 Perhaps in a fleece-lined pocket like the Outbreaker’s, so your laptop travels in comfort out of potential damage from a soaking rainstorm, thief’s sticky fingers, or banging against seats as you shimmy down the plane’s narrow aisle.

-If you’re a frequent traveler, you’ll love the attention to small details that we lavished on the Outbreaker travel backpack.
+If you’re a frequent traveler, you’ll love the attention to small details that we lavished on the Outbreaker Backpack.
 We hope it’ll become your favorite – and most comfortable – travel companion.